Judy and Lou Probst (Photo by NCC)

 Judy was a born naturalist.
 With parents who were avid birdwatchers, it was only natural for her to have an innate interest in wildlife.
 In the 1960s, Lou and Judy visited Kenya together and were awed by the beauty of the land and the abundance of wildlife.
 "Once upon a time in North America it was [abundant] like that," remarked Lou on a phone call from his home on Carden.

 Judy and Lou Probst with two of their dogs, Bacchus (left) and Esther (right) (Photo by NCC)

 In travels to southeast Asia, the Probsts saw the opposite.
 "We travelled in Borneo, Malaysia and Indonesia.
 There they had cut down forests for palm oil plantations," said Lou.
 Seeing a clear-cut like that can be absolutely heartbreaking, but also very eye-opening.
-For Lou and Judy, worldly people with a love for nature, this was hardly news, but it did set to motion their plans to try to save a small part of Ontario upon retirement.
+For Lou and Judy, worldly people with a love for nature, this was hardly news, but it did set in motion their plans to try to save a small part of Ontario upon retirement.

 "We were attracted to Carden because of the diversity of habitat," recalls Lou.
 "We didn't know anything about alvars then, but there were woodlands, wetlands, meadows.
 We knew that the variety in habitat would mean a variety of species.
 It's now even more special knowing the global significance of the place."

 In the early 1990s, Lou and Judy found an old farmhouse on a significant piece of land and scooped it up.
 In the first year, they visited the farmhouse mostly on weekends, while renovations were being done.
 The house had only a summer kitchen — no insulation — but Judy moved in for the first winter, with Lou continuing to join her on weekends.
 The renovations and expansion took about a year, after which Lou and Judy moved in permanently.

 Alvar pavement shows through thin soil in patches (Photo by NCC)